 Palm oil

-Use palm oil to equalize the sweet and earthy flavors of the dish.
+Use palm oil to neutralize the sweet and earthy flavors of the dish.
 It also makes the porridge recipe smell fresh and fragrant.

 Seasoning

-Since the dish is flavorful from the ingredients alone, you only need chicken stock cubes or all-purpose seasoning and sea salt to season it.
+For the seasoning, all you need are chicken cubes or all-purpose seasoning and sea salt to season it.
+These will surely make a difference in the dish.

 Directions